-Since medical treatment and care dictates a large portion of the value in a personal injury claim, the value of a personal injury claim is typically known at the conclusion of the medical treatment.
+Since medical treatment and care dictate a large portion of the value of a personal injury claim, the value of a personal injury claim is typically known at the conclusion of the medical treatment.

-First steps to determine value of an injury claim
+First steps to determine the value of an injury claim

-The Next Step is Determining the Value of a Injury Claim
+The Next Step is Determining the Value of an Injury Claim